-Advise patients to report to their health care provider if they develop kidney problems (e.g. changes in urination, swelling, skin rash/itching, ammonia breath) [see Warnings and Precautions (5.6)].
+Advise patients to report to their health care provider if they develop kidney problems (e.g. changes in urination, swelling, skin rash/itching, ammonia breath) [see Warnings and

-Gastric Malignancy

-Advise patients to return to their healthcare provider if they have gastric symptoms while taking YOSPRALA or after completing treatment [see Warnings and Precautions (5.7)].
+Gastric Malignancy Advise patients to return to their healthcare provider if they have gastric symptoms while aking YOSPRALA or after completing treatment [see Warnings and Precautions (5.7)].

-Acute Interstitial Nephritis

-Advise patients to call their healthcare provider immediately if they experience signs and/or symptoms associated with acute interstitial nephritis [see Warnings and Precautions (5.8)].
+Acute Interstitial Nephritis Advise patients to call their healthcare provider immediately if they experience signs and/or symptoms associated with acute interstitial nephritis [see Warnings and Precautions (5.8)].

-Clostridium difficile-Associated Diarrhea

-Advise patients to call their health care provider immediately if they experience diarrhea that does not improve [see Warnings and Precautions (5.9)].
+Clostridium difficile-Associated Diarrhea Advise patients to call their health care provider immediately if they experience diarrhea that does not improve [see Warnings and Precautions (5.9)].

-Bone Fracture

-Advise patients to report any fractures, especially of the hip, wrist or spine, to their health care provider [see Warnings and Precautions (5.10)].

-Cutaneous and Systemic Lupus Erythematosus

-Advise patients to immediately call their health care provider for any new or worsening of symptoms associated with cutaneous or systemic lupus erythematosus [see Warnings and Precautions (5.11)].
+Bone Fracture Advise patients to report any fractures, especially of the hip, wrist or spine, to their health care provider [see Warnings and Precautions (5.10)].
+Cutaneous and Systemic Lupus Erythematosus Advise patients to immediately call their health care provider for any new or worsening of symptoms associated with cutaneous or systemic lupus erythematosus [see Warnings and deficiency to their health care provider if they have been receiving YOSPRALA for longer than 3 years [see Warnings and Precautions (5.13)].